Irumashi Station: Lines

 Irumashi Station is served by the Seibu Ikebukuro Line from Ikebukuro in Tokyo, with some services inter-running via the Tokyo Metro Yurakucho Line to Shin-Kiba and the Tokyo Metro Fukutoshin Line to Shibuya and onward via the Tokyu Toyoko Line and Minato Mirai Line to Motomachi-Chukagai.
 Located between Inariyama-kōen and Bushi, it is 36.8 km from the Ikebukuro terminus.

 Station layout

 The station consists of a ground-level side platform and two island platforms, serving a total of four tracks.

 Platforms

-Platform 2 is not normally used.
+Platforms 1 and 2 share the same track.
+Limited express trains usually stop at Platform 2 in the down direction and Platform 5 in the up direction.

 History

 The station opened on 15 April 1915 as Toyooka-machi Station (豊岡町駅).
 It was renamed Irumashi on 1 April 1967.

 Station numbering was introduced on all Seibu Railway lines during fiscal 2012, with Irumashi Station becoming "SI23".

 Through-running to and from Yokohama and Motomachi-Chukagai via the Tokyu Toyoko Line and Minatomirai Line commenced on 16 March 2013.